 - Easy coat to take care of.
 Ruby is wonderful, but her coat takes constant work.

 - Good health

 - Had the energy levels to keep up with Ruby who loves to run.

-I almost got a Golden Retriever.
-But I have friends who had Labrador Retrievers and Ruby loved playing with them.
+I thought about getting a Golden Retriever.
+But I have friends who had Labrador Retrievers and Ruby loves playing with them.

 Someone I knew had a litter of Labrador puppies and asked if I wanted to have one.
 It was like fate interceded!
 Of course, I was in the car within an hour to go look at these sweet babies!

 It didn’t even take 2 minutes and I knew we were taking home a puppy!
 We named her Callie!
 But we had questions about Labrador Retrievers.